Richmond County Savings Foundation

 Decision Timeline

-General support grants (up to $10,000) are reviewed on a rolling basis throughout the year.
-Larger grants for Programmatic Funding, Capital Initiatives, and Signature Projects follow a more extended review process involving multiple staff reviews and potential board consideration.
+General grants are reviewed on a rolling basis throughout the year.
+Larger grants including Signature Projects and the Game Changer Grant follow a more extended review process involving multiple staff reviews and potential board consideration.
 Specific timelines are not publicly disclosed.

 Success Rates

 In 2023, RCSF made 136 awards.
-The Innovation Grant received 40 submissions and went through multiple review rounds.
+The inaugural Game Changer Grant (then called the Innovation Grant) received 40 submissions and went through multiple review rounds.
 Specific overall success rates are not publicly available.

 Reapplication Policy